AMSP-04/.github/profile/README.md

 The NETN-FOM focuses on technical interoperability issues in distributed simulation and provides patterns for scenario initialization, transfer of modelling responsibilities, simulation entity tasking and patterns for managing dynamic change of model resolution.

-Maintenance and updates of AMSP-04 is coordinated by the NATO Modelling and Simulation Coordination Office (MSCO), managed by the NATO Modelling and Simulation Group (NMSG) and performed as NATO Science and Technology Organization (STO) technical activities in support of the NMSG Modelling and Simulation Standards Subgroup (MS3).
+Maintenance and updates of AMSP-04 is coordinated by the NATO Modelling and Simulation Coordination Office (MSCO), managed by the NATO Modelling and Simulation Group (NMSG) and performed as NATO Science and Technology Organization (STO) technical activities (currently MSG-223) in support of the NMSG Modelling and Simulation Standards Subgroup (MS3).
 AMSP-04 is maintained on GitHub and all release and development versions are publicly available.

 Several versions of the NETN-FOM have been released and the latest version is NETN-FOM v4.